o3de/o3de.org/content/docs/user-guide/gems/reference/_index.md

 | [Microphone](./audio/microphone) | The Microphone Gem provides support for audio input through microphones. |

 ## AWS

-For an overview of AWS Gems, refer to [AWS, AWS Gems, and O3DE](./aws)

 | Gem | Description |
 | - | - |